James E. Lewis: Early and personal life

-James E. Lewis was born in rural Phenix, Virginia on August 4, 1923 to James T. Lewis and Pearline (Pearlean) Harvey.
+James E. Lewis was born in rural Phenix, Virginia on August 4, 1923 to James T. Lewis and Pearlean Harvey.
 Lewis' parents were both sharecroppers.
-Shortly after his birth, his father moved to Baltimore for increased job opportunity; James E. was subsequently raised by his mother until the family was reunited in 1925.
+Shortly after his birth, his father moved to Baltimore for increased job opportunities; James E. was subsequently raised by his mother until the family was reunited in 1925.
 They lived for a short time with distant relatives until moving to a four-bedroom house on 1024 North Durham Street in East Baltimore, a predominantly African-American lower-class neighborhood close to Johns Hopkins Hospital.
 Lewis' primary school, PS 101, was the only public school in East Baltimore that served black children.
 Lewis grew up in a church-going family, his parents both active members of the Faith Baptist Church, devoting the entirety of their Sundays to church activities.
 His parents worked a variety of different jobs throughout his youth: his father working as a stevedore for a shipping company, a mechanic, a custodian, a mailroom handler, and an elevator operator.
 His mother worked as both a clerk at a drugstore and a laundress for a private family.